Follow in the footsteps of Mallorca’s humblest and visit the Santa Llucia Chapel via the charming village of Lloseta.

 The suggested starting and end point of the hike is the town of Lloseta.
 Located in the island’s heartland, Lloseta is its second smallest municipality.
 The town historically was a centre for industrial material production and the making of leather goods.
 The well-known brand of hiking boot, Bestard, are from here for example.

-Today, the town is focused not only on shoes, but on agriculture, and boasts a super nice Saturday morning farmer’s market.
-There are also a selection of cafes and restaurants to sample.
+Today, the town is focused not only on shoes, but on agriculture, and boasts a super nice Saturday mornings farmer's markets.
+You'll find several cafes and restaurants.
 One that stands out is the Restaurant Santi Tauri.
 This high-end establishment has an incredible tasting menu and is always packed for a reason.
 You’ll need to book in advance, but the meal, especially after a long walk, will be worth the effort.